-The right GRC tool allows you to maintain a state of ongoing awareness of your organization’s risk posture, align your business and strategic objectives with information technology, and continually meet your compliance responsibilities.
+Managing all your governance, risk, and compliance (GRC) needs is no easy task.
+To succeed, a business is well advised to use a dedicated GRC tool; the right one allows you to stay aware of your organization’s risk posture, align your business and strategic objectives with information technology, and continually meet your compliance responsibilities.

-GRC is an integrated approach to managing the organization’s governance, IT and security risks, and regulatory compliance functions in order to strengthen cybersecurity, reduce uncertainty, cut costs, and improve business decision-making.
+GRC is an integrated approach to managing the organization’s governance, IT and security risks, and regulatory compliance functions.
+This allows you to strengthen cybersecurity, reduce uncertainty, cut costs, and improve business decision-making.

 The three pillars of a GRC program are governance, risk management, and compliance.

-Governance encompasses all the policies, processes, rules, and controls that help align functional groups and business units with the organization’s objectives and guide them towards achieving these objectives.
+Governance encompasses all the policies, processes, rules, and controls that help align functional groups and business units with the organization’s objectives and guide them toward achieving them.

 Effective governance enables senior management to oversee, control, and coordinate employees, resources, applications, infrastructures, and behaviors.
 It brings greater accountability into the organization and promotes corporate citizenship and ethical business practices.

-A well-governed organization can effectively balance the interests of various stakeholders to ensure fair play, minimize conflict, and achieve mutually beneficial outcomes.
+A well-governed organization can effectively balance the interests of various stakeholders to assure fair play, minimize conflict, and achieve mutually beneficial outcomes.

-Risk management refers to a holistic framework that enables the organization to identify, assess, control, and minimize risk: financial, reputational, regulatory, strategic, operational, transactional, and cybersecurity.
+Risk management refers to a holistic framework that allows the organization to identify, assess, control, and minimize all its risks: financial, reputational, regulatory, strategic, operational, transactional, and cybersecurity.

 A risk management program incorporates processes, tools, procedures, and resources to optimize the risk profile, create a risk-aware culture, and implement the right mitigation strategies to maintain business continuity and competitiveness.

-A formal compliance function enables the organization to effectively comply with industry and government regulations.
-This helps engender trust, strengthens its competitive position, and protects its assets from security breaches, data losses, and financial penalties.
+A formal compliance function helps the organization to comply effectively with industry and government regulations.
+This engenders trust, strengthens its competitive position, and protects company assets from security breaches, data losses, and financial penalties.

 With a GRC program, the enterprise can create robust compliance policies, assessments, and procedures.
 It also helps align internal audit, external audit, and compliance functions.

-In the modern business landscape, organizations in every industry have to manage auditing, risk assessments, compliance, vendor assessments, cybersecurity threats, and disaster recovery.
+In the modern business landscape, organizations in every industry must manage auditing, risk assessments, compliance, vendor assessments, cybersecurity threats, and disaster recovery.
 It’s challenging to manage all these moving parts.
 Here’s where you can reap the benefits of a GRC tool.

 Process Consolidation and Consistency